-Figures for each local authority 2022-23 TEP were calculated by OHID using the latest available Office of National Statistics data (mid-2020 ONS resident population estimates) minus the estimated number of people on existing disease registers.
+Total Eligible Population (TEP) estimates have been calculated by the Office for Health Improvement and Disparities (OHID) using the latest available Office of National Statistics data and 2021 census data, minus the estimated number of people on existing disease registers.

 To estimate the number of people on existing disease registers and therefore not eligible for a NHS Health Check, the age and sex specific weightings used in the NHS Health Check Ready Reckoner tool were applied to the local population.

 Prisoners serving a sentence of at least six months but under two years were also excluded from the TEP because, although they are not eligible for a NHS England check, by virtue of them being in prison they cannot access a NHS Health Check provided by the local authority.

 The deadline for local authorities to submit revisions to their 2023-24 TEP is Friday 16 June 2023.

 OHID estimates for 2023-24 for local authorities can be found in the NHS Health Check TEP spreadsheet.